samarth0898/SpeechTranscriptionSystem/README.md

-## Sequence2Sequence Speech Transcription System | ASR System
+## Sequence2Sequence Speech Transcription System

 This repo contains a sequence to sequence speech transcription system based on an encoder, decoder and attention mechanism.
 The English alphabets are learnt from the input mel frequency cepstral coefficients. (need to be completed)